mdolab/pygeo/doc/getting_started.rst

 In this tutorial, you learned the basics of ``pyGeo``'s FFD geometry parameterization capabilities.
 You now know enough to set up a basic shape optimization, such as the :doc:`MACH-Aero tutorial <mach-aero:index>`.
-More advanced topics include global design variables, applying spatial constraints, and alternative parameterization options (such as Engineering Sketch Pad or OpenVSP).
+More advanced topics include :ref:`global design variables <advancedffd>`, applying spatial constraints, and alternative parameterization options (such as :ref:`ESP <esp_airfoil>` or OpenVSP).

 ..
 TODO link to these once they're in